Canon M3 vs SX420

 It is notable that the M3 has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M3 and the SX420 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the SX420 have been discontinued, but can regularly be found used on ebay.
 The M3 was replaced by the Canon M6, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Canon SX420 Manual.
+Further information on the features and operation of the M3 and SX420 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Canon SX420 Manual.

 So how do things add up?
 Is the Canon M3 better than the Canon SX420 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS M3: